 If you are making this to eat on the go, make it in a small plastic box and pop the lid on before you pop it in the fridge.

 I’ve put the recipe here for 1 person, but this recipe scales up easily to feed as many people as you need!
+Not suitable for freezing.
+Nutrition information is approximate and meant as a guideline only.

 Need more breakfast inspiration?
 Check out my collection of Easy Peasy Breakfast and Brunch Ideas!